 NESA accredited.
 Presented by Dr Jennifer Hammond and Maya Cranitch.
 Supporting EAL/D students in our classrooms is a three part course designed to address the contributions and educational needs of diverse EAL/D students in Australian schools, including those who have recently arrived and who may be from refugee backgrounds.
 Drawing upon principles and practices of EAL/D pedagogy to support mainstream and EAL/D teachers in planning and implementing programs that meet the needs of EAL/D students in mainstream classes, teachers will learn how to identify specific teaching and learning practices that can best support the educational development of their EAL/D students.
 This course is NESA approved.

 Participation in these courses can be one off or done as a series of three separate sessions.
 We recommend all three be done in sequence.

-Module two addresses planning and implementing high challenge program that also provide high levels of targeted and differentiated support in response to students' specific needs.
+This second course involves Effective pedagogy for EAL/D students and it addresses planning and implementing high challenge program that also provide high levels of targeted and differentiated support in response to students' specific needs.

 Who should participate?

 - Teachers of students in years F–6

 - Teachers of EAL/D students, including new arrivals

 Each module contributes four hours of online Professional Learning addressing 1.2.2, 1.3.2, 2.1.2, 3.1.2, 3.2.2, 3.5.2, 3.6.2 and 3.7.2 from the Australian Professional Standards for Teachers.